boyahou/boyahou.github.io/_pages/about.md

 ---

-I am a postdoctoral research associate hosted by Prof. Maxim Raginsky and Prof. Olgica Milenkovic at the University of Illinois Urbana-Champaign (UIUC).
-I obtained my Ph.D in Electrical and Computer Engineering at UIUC, advised by Prof. Subhonmesh Bose.
-Prior to this, I received B.Eng. in Electrical Engineering from Zhejiang University.
-My research interests cover AI, machine learning, applied probability, stochastic processes, control, and optimization.
+I am a postdoctoral research associate at the University of Illinois Urbana-Champaign (UIUC).
+Prior to this, I received my Ph.D in Electrical and Computer Engineering at UIUC and B.Eng. in Electrical Engineering from Zhejiang University.

 # Selected Publications: